Learning How to Write a Lab Report

 Structure and Style

-A proper structure is important for a lab report as the reader needs to understand the experimental procedure.
+A proper structure is important for a lab report, as the reader needs to understand the experimental procedure.
 Many people find it challenging to convey what they did during the experiment.
-It is vital to present all the data in a coherent way.
+It is vital to present all the data coherently.

-Sometimes you may be required to use subsections.
-But if the procedure you are using is not a complicated one, probably you will not need them.
+Sometimes, you may be required to use subsections.
+But if your procedure is not complicated, you will probably not need them.

-You need to present all the information in a chronological way to help your reader understand what was going on during your experiment.
+You must present all the information chronologically to help your reader understand what happened during your experiment.
 Do not describe the experiment as if you are advising how to carry it out.
 You need to report what your lab group did.
 Avoid such a “recipe” approach.
-And do not forget to use past tense as the experiment you carried out has occurred already.
+And do not forget to use the past tense, as the experiment you carried out has occurred already.

 Results